pmbriley/beta_bursts/README.md

 # beta_bursts
+(beta_sim.m - basic Matlab function for simulating a single channel of EEG data containing beta bursts)

-Matlab function for identifying beta-frequency bursts/events in single-channel electrophysiological data
+beta_bursts.m - Matlab function for identifying beta-frequency bursts/events in single-channel electrophysiological data

 returns timings of beta bursts in sample points and in seconds, as well as spectral power and peak frequency of each burst